 Sourcing

-What is Sourcing (in HR)?
+What Is Sourcing (in HR)?

 In HR, sourcing refers to proactively identifying, contacting, and engaging qualified candidates for a job opening rather than waiting for candidates to apply on their own.
 Since sourcing falls under the umbrella of talent acquisition, General recruiters may handle sourcing as one of their responsibilities, but some organizations use dedicated sourcers who focus only on this task.